Melding Wildlife Surveys to Improve Conservation Inference: Posterior Inference

+In the second-stage, density samples from the first-stage were used as the proposals in the STTM (\ref{posteriorSTTM}).
+For MCMC iteration $k$ in the second-stage, we drew a sub-sample denoted by $\bm{y}^{X,(\star)}$, $X\in\{A, G\}$ from the first-stage samples of submodel $\mathcal{M}$, $\mathcal{M}\in\{\text{ADSM},\text{N-mix}\}$, randomly with replacement, and the Metropolis-Hastings ratio was

-where $y_{it}^{A, (k-1)}$ is the current value of $y_{it}^{A}$ in the chain.
-The refined samples from the second-stage constitutes draws from $[y^{A}_{it}|\cdot]_{\text{meld}}$.
-A heuristic for the multistage MCMC algorithm is that it further refines $[y^{A}_{it}|\cdot]_{\text{ADSM}}$ by selecting samples that conform with the spatio-temporal trends observed in both datasets.
-See Web Appendix B for a complete description of the second-stage sampler.
+where $\bm{y}^{X, (k-1)}$ is the current value of $\bm{y}^{X}$ in the chain.
+The refined samples from the second-stage constitute draws from $[\bm{y}^{X},\cdot]_{\text{meld}}$.
+A heuristic for the multistage MCMC algorithm is that it further refines $[\bm{y}^{X},\cdot]_{\mathcal{M}}$ by selecting samples that conform with the spatio-temporal trends observed in both datasets.
+To improve mixing, we updated the elements of $\bm{y}^{X}$ one at a time.
+See Appendix B for a complete description of the second-stage sampler.

 We coded our multistage MCMC algorithm in \texttt{Rcpp} to decrease runtime \citep{Eddelbuettel2011}.
-The first-stage sampler which targets the posteriors of the ADSM and N-mixture submodel were run in parallel for $60,000$ iterations.
-We discarded the $10,000$ iterations as burn-in and drew randomly with replacement from the remaining sample for proposals of $y_{it}^{A}$ and $y_{it}^{G}$ in the STTM.
-The second-stage sampler was run for $70,000$ iterations.
-Total run times for the first and second stages were $62$ and $103$ minutes, respectively (2.5 Ghz 28-core Intel Xeon W processor).
+The first-stage sampler which targets the posteriors of the ADSM and N-mixture submodel were run in parallel for $100,000$ iterations.
+We discarded the $10,000$ iterations as burn-in and drew randomly with replacement from the remaining sample for proposals of $\bm{y}^{A}$ and $\bm{y}^{G}$ in the STTM.
+The second-stage sampler was run for $80,000$ iterations after of burn-in of $20,000$.
+Total run times for the first and second stages were $129$ and $111$ minutes, respectively (2.5 Ghz 28-core Intel Xeon W processor).
 The potential scale reduction factor for all parameters from the first and second stage was less than 1.1 indicating convergence \citep{Gelman1992}.